ianrmurphy/oscc_wiki/Steering.md

 ## Control

 The EPAS motor can be controlled by removing the torque sensor input to the EPAS microprocessor and injecting spoofed torques.
 However, because the microprocessor uses the feedback from the torque sensor for its internal control loop, a new control loop must be created.
-This control loop will take steering angle as its input.
+This control loop will accept steering angle as its input.
 Steering angle data is available on the [[private Kia CAN bus|CAN-Gateway-&-Control-CAN]].

 The image below shows a high level system of control after we create a system for spoofing torques.
 [[https://github.com/PolySync/SelfDrivingSoul/blob/master/img/steering_pid.png|alt=PID]]